A-Arham/Advanced-Navigation-for-Space-Debris-Tracking/README.md

 # Advanced Navigation for Space Debris Tracking

 ## Overview
 This project aims to improve the tracking of space debris using advanced object detection techniques.
-The dataset provided had issues with labeling and boundary regions which were resolved by reformatting and labeling according to the YOLO format.
-The final dataset was used to train a YOLOv8 model, achieving satisfactory results with high true positive values.
+The dataset was used to train a YOLOv8 model, achieving satisfactory results with high true positive values.

 ## Dataset Preparation

-### Corrupt Dataset Issues
-- The initial dataset had either no label regions or out-of-boundary regions, making it unsuitable for object detection tasks.
-- These issues were resolved by reformatting the dataset according to YOLO standards and creating new labels for training.

 ### Preprocessing & Organizing Dataset
 - Used 50% of the provided CSV file to organize a 90-10 split of train & validation datasets.